 Musicals: Sunday begins the week, with what is usually a full day for the Technical Rehearsal.
 This takes place at the theatre and allows stage staff to work with the cast to familiarise them with scenery, sound and lighting for the show.
 Dress Rehearsal begins at 7.30pm on Monday evening.
 Performances begin on Tuesday evening and run through to Saturday.
-Curtain up is at 7.30pm for evening performances and 2.30pm for the Saturday matinee.
+Curtain up is at 7.30pm for evening performances and 2.00pm for the Saturday matinee.
 Cast and crew sign in at the stage door from 6pm onwards for the evening performances.
 Cast make their way to their allocated dressing rooms, and from there to Make-Up.
 Principal cast members usually have stage microphones fitted.
-Performances usually finish before 10.00pm, after which many cast, orchestra and sage staff make their way front-of-house to socialise or meet friends and relatives in the theatre bar.
+Performances usually finish before 10.00pm, after which many cast, orchestra and stage staff make their way front-of-house to socialise or meet friends and relatives in the theatre bar.
 Friday evening of show week is usually party night for the cast and crew, in the bar!

 Plays: These tend to follow a similar format, although plays run from Wednesday to Saturday, with Dress Rehearsal on Monday.